digimezzo/dopamine/README.md

 yay -S dopamine-official
 ```

-> Note: the `dopamine`package in the AUR is not maintained by me.
-My package is `dopamine-official`
+> Note: the `dopamine` package in the AUR is not maintained by me.
+My package is `dopamine-official`.

 ## Snap Store